jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 Normally, Jamulus will listen on all IP addresses on the host machine.
 Where the host has multiple network addresses, this option allows one of the addresses to be chosen.

 ##### `-T or --multithreading`
 Use multithreading to make better use of multi-core CPUs.
-This setting can support more Clients.
+This setting may help the Server support more Clients.
+See also `--numchannels`

 ##### `-u or --numchannels`
 Maximum number of channels (Clients)